The US immigrant visas have various categories within them. One of them is the Immediate Relative Immigrant Visas (IR visas).

 This shows that the application procedure must start within the US, with the US citizen petitioning to the authorities.

 Filing the Petition

 The petition can be done by filing Form I-130, Petition for Alien Relatives.
-This petition must be filled by the U.S citizen in all the necessary sections and then submitted to USCIS.
-There is also a fee which the U.S citizen must pay in order to process the petition.
+The US citizen must fill the petition in all the necessary sections and then submit it to USCIS.
+There is also a fee which the US citizen must pay in order to process the petition.

-The NVC will send a package with information and instructions to the applicant in the foreign country.
-The package will also include the case number and invoice ID number which will be used to start the application from the U.S Embassy or Consulate in the foreign country.
+The NVC will send a package with information and instructions to the applicant in a foreign country.
+The package will also include the case number and invoice ID number.
+This number serves to start the application from the US Embassy or Consulate in the foreign country.

 Since the Immediate Relative Visas do not have a cap on the number issued each year, applicants do not need to wait for their priority dates to become current.
-Immediately after the petition is approved by USCIS, the applicant in the foreign country can begin their application.
-This is done at a U.S Embassy or Consulate.
+Immediately after USCIS approves the petition, the applicant in the foreign country can begin their application at a US Embassy or Consulate.
 Since the child is a minor, they may have someone help them with their application.
-The U.S citizen does not have many duties in this part of the application.
+The US citizen does not have many duties in this part of the application.

 File Form DS-260

 Form DS-260, Immigrant Visa Electronic Application is the form which all applicants for immigrant visas must submit.
 The application can be accessed by using the NVC case number which links it to your case and the approved petition.
 The IR2 visa applicant or someone helping them must fill out all the necessary sections, which will have questions related to the applicant’s information, background, and purpose of immigrating to the US.
 When you submit the DS-260 form, you will get a confirmation page and number which you must attach to your supporting documents.